GSA/search.digitalgov.gov/_posts/2013-08-21-collections.md

 ## Step 2.
 Opt to Show in Sidebar

-Click on the [Sidebar](/manual/sidebar.html) option in the left-hand menu.
+Click on the [Display Overview](/sites/manual/display-overview.html) page.
 Check the option, Show in Sidebar, to allow searchers to see navigation options in the left-hand column of the results page.

 <!-- END UPDATE -->